mdn/browser-compat-data/docs/contributing.md

 - [WebKit Bugzilla](https://bugs.webkit.org/): The bug tracker for Safari/WebKit.
 - [WebKit Repo](https://github.com/WebKit/WebKit): The source code repository for WebKit, the engine for Safari.
 Useful to find specific behavior changes that are hard to test in the browser.
+- [Backported Releases List](./issue-triage-checklist.md#backported-releases): A list of Safari releases that were backports of newer versions and should be ignored.

 ## Ways to contribute